aristanetworks/anta/docs/usage-inventory-catalog.md

 It might be interesting to use your own categories and customized test description to build a better report for your environment.
 ANTA comes with a handy feature to define your own `categories` and `description` in the report.

-In your test catalog, use `result_overwrite` dictionary with `categories` and `description` to just overwrite this values in your report:
+In your test catalog, use `result_overwrite` dictionary with `categories` and `description` to just overwrite these values in your report:

 ```yaml
 anta.tests.configuration: